saravalkyrie2/Sleipnir-NOS/Readme.md

 TLDR:

-I got fed up with running Debian/Ubuntu from the dark ages or with 1000s of lines of Python, without coherent documentation designed for operators, not just contributors/developers that didn't even have vlan add range..
+I got eshpecially with running Debian/Ubuntu from the dark ages or with 1000s of lines of Python, without coherent documentation designed for operators, not just contributors/developers that didn't even have vlan add range..

 So i started building one.